dan-reid/Generative-Design-Max-MSP/README.md

 ### fill() and stroke()

 One of the most important differences between `p5` and `mgraphics` are the fill() and stroke() functions.
 In the p5 world, they simply set the the stroke and fill color.
-However, in the `mgraphics` world they are actually required to draw the shape and we need to use `set_source_rgba` to set the drawing color.
+However, with `mgraphics` they are actually required to draw the shape and we need to use `set_source_rgba` to set the drawing color.

 ```javascript
 // p5js - draws a red rectangle